 Last Updated on May 19, 2022

-To share advice and best practices for MSPs/MSSPs and their clients the latest guidance on emerging CUI protection mandates, a recent episode of The Virtual CISO Podcast features Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security.
+To give MSPs/MSSPs and their clients the latest guidance on emerging CUI protection mandates, a recent episode of The Virtual CISO Podcast features Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security.
 John Verry, Pivot Point Security CISO and Managing Partner, is the show’s host.